-i.
+i i.
 Safeguards Concerning the Use of Seclusion.
 Specify the safeguards that the state has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). j ii.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii i.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: Appendix G: Participant Safeguards pendix G-3: Medication Management and Administration (1 of 2) living arrangemen est be completed when waiver services are furnished to participants who are served in licensed or unlicensed and welfare of residents.
-The Appendix be completed when waiver participants are served exclusively in their own personal residences or in the home of a.
-Applicabi lity.
-Select one: No. T This Appendix is not applicable (do not complete the remaining items) This Appendix applies (complete the remaining items) b.
-Medicatio on Management and Follow-Up sponsibility.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant dication regimens, the methods for conducting monitoring, and the frequency of monitoring. par (e. ethods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the state uses to ensure that rticipant medications are managed appropriately, including: (a) the identification of potentially harmful practices g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful actices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.
+Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: Appendix G: Participant Safeguards Ap pendix G-3: Medication Management and Administration (1 of 2) living arrangemen st be completed when waiver services are furnished to participants who are served in licensed or unlicensed ts where a provider has round-the-clock responsibility for the health and welfare of residents.
+The Appendix e completed when waiver participants are served exclusively in their own personal residences or in the home of a.
+Applicabil ity.
+Select one: No. Tl his Appendix is not applicable (do not complete the remaining items) This Appendix applies (complete the remaining items) b.
+Medication n Management and Follow-Up sponsibility.
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant dication regimens, the methods for conducting monitoring, and the frequency of monitoring. part (e.g thods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the state uses to ensure that ticipant medications are managed appropriately, including: (a) the identification of potentially harmful practices and, the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful citices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.